AzemaBaptiste/pokemon_classifier/proposal.md

 - Train a Pokemon classifier using transfer learning with PyTorch on AWS Sagemaker.
   I'm planning to build a classifier from scratch and then uses transfer learning with 2 pre-trained models to compare the performances.

-Then, the client-side application will:
+Then, a python program will:
  - take an image as input
- - detect if it's a Pokemon, a Human, or something else
+ - use the Pokemon/Human detector to detect if it's a Pokemon, a Human, or something else
- - give the name of the Pokémon (if it's a Pokémon), or the Pokémon it looks alike (if it's a Human or something else)
+ - use the trained Pokemon classifier to give the name of the Pokémon (if it's a Pokémon), or the Pokémon it looks like (if it's a Human or something else)

 I would love to deploy this application on Pypi.org and make it available to the world.